Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the

 \acknowledgments{I am grateful to Jeremy Goodman for his encouragement and many insightful conversations.
 I thank Chi-kwan Chan, Peter Goldreich, Yoram Lithwick, Aldo Serenelli, and Jihad Touma for useful discussion throughout this study.
+I thank the anonymous referee for carefully reading the original manuscript and providing comments that helped improve this paper.
 The calculations presented in this paper were carried out in the Aurora Cluster at the Institute for Advanced Study.
-I gratefully acknowledge support by the Institute for Advanced Study.}
+I gratefully acknowledge the W.\ M. Keck Foundation and the Institute for Advanced Study for their generous support.}